-Skill Category Skill Learning Objective 1: Comprehend written, audio, 1.A: Describe the literal meaning of the text.
-1.A.1: Identify the main idea. audiovisual, and visual text (text, pictures, and numbers) 1.B: Describe data.
-1.B.1: Identify and describe patterns and trends in data.1.B.2: Describe data from a table, chart, graph, map, or infographic.
+Skill Category Skill Learning Objective 1: Comprehend written, audio, audiovisual, and visual text 1.A: Describe the literal meaning of the text.
+1.A.1: Identify the main idea.
+1.B: Describe data.
+1.B.1: Identify and describe patterns and trends in data.
+1.B.2: Describe data from a table, chart, graph, map, or infographic.
 2: Make interdisciplinary and cultural connections 2.B: Make connections in and across disciplines.
 2.B.2: Explain how data from a graph or table illustrate interdisciplinary topics or phenomena.2.B.4: Infer interdisciplinary information from a text.
-3: Interpret the content of written or audio text 3.A: Interpret the distinguishing features of a text.
+3: Interpret the content of written or audio text (words) 3.A: Interpret the distinguishing features of a text.
 3.A.3: Identify and/or describe the point(s) of view, perspective(s), tone, or attitude.